THE MUD HOME

 In my mud home in Turkey, I used a small inexpensive system (cost a little over 1000 sterling back in 2012) with two 160 watt solar panels, two 200 AH batteries, a 600 watt inverter and a 20 amp regulator.
 But what does that mean?

-What I can potentially use:
+What I could potentially use:

 • Laptop computer